qri-io/rfcs/text/0010-skylark_tranformations.md

   return [{"total": count}]
 ```

-The `transform` function is analagous to a `main` function in other languages.
+The `transform` function is analogous to a `main` function in other languages.
 It's the final function that is called by the host environment.
-Also like
-languages that support zero or more `init` functions, there are other data
+Also like  languages that support zero or more `init` functions, there are other data functions.
-functions.
 All data functions have a few things in common:
-- Data functions *always* return an array or dictionary/object, representing
-the new dataset body
+- Data functions *always* return an array or dictionary/object, representing the new dataset body
 - When you define a data function, qri calls it for you
 - All transform functions are optional (you don't _need_ to define them), _but_
 - A transformation must have at least one data function